scimaksim/nasa-api-vignette/README.md

 | Kepler-829 b          |       2016 | Transit         |   6.883376 |     2.11 |        5.1 |    0.188 |    0.01600 |     857 |    2.980 | NA           |     5698 |   0.040 |                 0 |          0.0 |      0.0678 |     0.98 | \[Fe/H\]     |    0.03 |        1 |        1 | 1073.7600 |       1.0964782 |
 | K2-283 b              |       2018 | Transit         |   1.921036 |     3.52 |       12.2 |    0.314 |    0.03830 |    1186 |    1.540 | NA           |     5060 |  -0.524 |                 0 |           NA |      0.0291 |     0.89 | \[Fe/H\]     |    0.28 |        1 |        1 |  402.9150 |       0.2992265 |

-As of Wed Oct 6 22:18:26 2021, the archive’s [Planetary Systems Composite Parameters](https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html)
+As of Thu Oct 7 21:08:03 2021, the archive’s [Planetary Systems Composite Parameters](https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html)
-(PSCompPars) table lists 4462 confirmed exoplanet observations.
+(PSCompPars) table lists 4465 confirmed exoplanet observations.
 We can compare the composition of their extrasolar systems against that of our own.